 What is Melatonin?

 Melatonin is a natural hormone produced in the body that plays a role in circadian rhythms .
-It is used in dietary supplements.
+Melatonin or 5 methoxy-N-acetyltryptamine is used in dietary supplements.
 It is a hormone that your brain produces in response to darkness.
 Melatonin is a hormone that your body naturally makes to help keep your sleep cycle consistent.
 This cycle is also known as your circadian rhythm.
 This is also sometimes called the “biological clock.”
 Melatonin may be an effective and safe treatment of chronic insomnia, sleep anxiety, and insomnia caused by jet lag or shift work.
-There are cases where individuals use alcohol to self-medicate from insomnia, and they sometimes combine melatonin and alcohol.
+Individuals sometimes use alcohol to self-medicate from insomnia and sometimes combine melatonin and alcohol.

 What are the Health Benefits of Taking Melatonin?